IBE160/simple-todo/docs/prd.md

 *   **FR1:** Users must be able to create a private account, log in, and log out.
 *   **FR2:** The application must provide a single, clean user interface for a logged-in user to perform all core CRUD (Create, Read, Update, Delete) operations on their personal tasks.
 *   **FR3:** Each task must have a description, category (e.g., 'Academics', 'Work'), a deadline, and a status (e.g., 'To Do', 'Completed').
-*   **FR4:** The application must provide encouraging notifications/messages when a task is marked as complete, with a mechanism to manage notification frequency to prevent user fatigue.
+*   **FR4:** The application must provide encouraging notifications/messages when a task is marked as complete.
-*   **FR5:** The application must display simple, clear, and scalable metrics like "Tasks completed today" or "Weekly completion percentage" tied to the user's account, ensuring performance and usability even with high task volumes.
+*   **FR5:** The application must display simple, clear metrics like "Tasks completed today" or "Weekly completion percentage" tied to the user's account.

 ### Non-Functional Requirements